-The Mobile Access North Yorkshire (MANY) project is a consortium of organisations including: Quickline Communications Ltd; North Yorkshire County Council; Universities of York and Lancaster as well as a number of Small to Medium Enterprises who specialise in bringing mobile technology to rural communities – Flo-culture; Cybermoor; Wireless Coverage; and Safenetics.
+The Mobile Access North Yorkshire (MANY) project is a consortium of organisations including: Quickline Communications Ltd; North Yorkshire County Council; aql; the Universities of York and Lancaster as well as a number of Small to Medium Enterprises who specialise in bringing mobile technology to rural communities – Flo-culture; Cybermoor; Wireless Coverage; and Safenetics.

 The project is part of a wider Department for Digital, Culture, Media and Sport (DCMS) 5G test bed and trials programme and is looking at how mobile access can connect people, thereby improving lives, in areas of little or no current connectivity.